ysbecca/ysbecca.github.io/z_about.md

 I am on [LinkedIn](https://www.linkedin.com/in/ysbecca/) for general professional / networking contact, occasionally on [GitHub](https://github.com/ysbecca) or [BitBucket](https://bitbucket.org/ysbecca) although most of my work there is in private repositories (sorry, I'm working on changing that), and a very sporadic contributor on [StackOverflow](http://stackoverflow.com/users/1677813/ysbecca).

-The best way to reach me directly is via email at *ysbecca at gmail dot com* or *sc16rsmy at leeds.ac.uk*.
+The best way to reach me directly is via email at *ysbecca at gmail dot com* or *r.s.stone at leeds.ac.uk*.
 For academic contact, please see my [Faculty of Engineering profile](https://engineering.leeds.ac.uk/pgr/513/Rebecca_Stone).

 <div class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="en_US" data-type="horizontal" data-theme="light" data-vanity="ysbecca"><a class="LI-simple-link" href='https://uk.linkedin.com/in/ysbecca?trk=profile-badge'>Rebecca Stone</a></div>